namberino/overthewire-writeups/bandit/bandit22.md

 echo I am user bandit23 | md5sum | cut -d ' ' -f 1
 ```

+`md5sum` creates a hash from an input. `cut -d ' '` separates the output into separate parts using `' '` as the delimiter and `-f 1` selects the first part of the split text.

 Then grep the `/tmp/` file for the password.